sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-07_the-odd-cambodian-inscription-of-vinayaka.md

 +++
-title = "The odd Cambodian inscription ofxa0vinAyaka"
+title = "The odd Cambodian inscription of vinAyaka"

 +++
 Among the old inscriptions of the vinAyaka temples in the far-East are